radiovisual/timestamp-to-seconds/readme.md

 Type: `string`

-The timestamp in the format of `HH:MM:SS` you want to convert to seconds.
+The timestamp in the format of `HH:MM:SS` that you want to convert to seconds.

 ## License